 - Is it a consumable item that can be purchased later?

 Most of our items have multiple functions.
-Our pants have zippered legs that double as shorts.
-I pack only 1 pair of shoes and 1 pair of sandals.
-I am an avid runner, so I pack 3-4 running shorts that I use for both underwear and running shorts.
+We all wear zippered REI pants that double as shorts.
+I pack 1 pair of shoes and 1 pair of sandals.
+I pack 3 running shorts that I use for underwear, swimming trunks, and running shorts.
 Our pressure cooker doubles as a storage container for our bowls and cups.

 My wife packs a lot items that she calls "staples".
 She tries to pack items that we cannot purchase on the road.
 We eat mostly organic food like raw almonds, pumpkin seeds, chia seeds, etc. These items are not stocked in your average grocery store.
 Other items like fresh fruit, meats, and vegetables can be purchased on the road.
 I have a Coleman dual fuel stove that burns unleaded gasoline that I buy at local gas stations.